CitizenLabDotCo/citizenlab/front/docs/README.md

 - Map: Larger idea box on bigger desktop screens (width > 1440 pixels)
 - Idea location: Display idea location in degrees (°) minutes (') seconds ('') when the idea only has coordinates but no address
 - Sign-up flow: Show loading spinner when the user clicks on 'skip this step' in the sign-up custom fields step
+- Image upload: The default max allowed file size for an image is now 10 Mb instead of 5 Mb

 ## 2021-06-22